Heating issues: Why is it so cold in the garage?

 Finally, if your garage has windows, you will need to seal them as well.
 You can buy one of the many window shrink film insulation kits to do the job for you.
 Begin by applying shrink film to the inside of the window.
 Then, tape the shrink wrap to the window frame and heat it with a hairdryer until it fits snugly around the window frame.

-Insulate garage door and walls
+Insulate garage doors and walls.

 Choose the right space heater

 Sizes vary from a standard 20-pound tank that powers a small propane heater to a large 500-pound tank that connects to a larger propane heater.
-The second option will, however, need a plumber to run a gas line to the garage.
+The second option will, however, require a plumber to run a gas line to the garage.

 Read more: Healthiest temperature for your home